+SIP gives the investors the significant advantage of dollar cost averaging.
 An automatic-purchasing schedule is required for creating the DCA strategies.
-The foremost advantage of DCA is that it removes the negative feelings from the minds of an investor and allow him to take concrete business decisions.
-On other side, it is believed that an investor whose mind get preoccupied with greed, complacency and other negative feelings becomes incompetent to survive in business.
+The foremost advantage of DCA is that it removes the negative feelings from the minds of an investor and allows him to take concrete business decisions.
+On other side, it is believed that an investor whose mind gets preoccupied with greed, complacency and other negative feelings becomes incompetent to survive in business.

 It is generally observed that an investor invest more in risky funds when its prices rise and also gets encouragement after getting information about positive new records in shares.
 But when the prices of stocks decline for a longer period of time then investors sell their shares.
 For long-term investors, buying high and selling shares at low cost is in direct difference with dollar-cost average.